• Image field 45

 -Communicate promptly and professionally via phone and email

-Failure to meet expectations related to attendance or professionalism may result in corrective action, including possible suspension or termination of placement.
+Failure to meet expectations related to attendance, professionalism, or role responsibilities may result in corrective action, including possible suspension or termination of the internship placement.

 Training & Support

--Interns receive structured onboarding and ongoing supervision.
-Training includes:
+Interns receive structured onboarding, training, and ongoing supervision.
+Training topics include:

 -Active listening and engagement skills